kardianos/govendor/README.md

 Expanding "..."
-	A package import path may be expanded to other paths that show up in "vendor list" be ending the "import-path" with "...".
+	A package import path may be expanded to other paths that show up in "govendor list" be ending the "import-path" with "...".
 	NOTE: this uses the import tree from "vendor list" and NOT the file system.

 Status list:
-	external - package does not share root path vendor - in vendor file; copied locally unused - the package has been copied locally, but isn't used local - shares the root path and is not a vendor package missing - referenced but not found in GOROOT or GOPATH std - standard library package
+	external - package does not share root path internal - in vendor file; copied locally unused - the package has been copied locally, but isn't used local - shares the root path and is not a vendor package missing - referenced but not found in GOROOT or GOPATH std - standard library package
 	program - package is a main package
+	---
+	all - all of the above status
+	normal - all but std status

 Status can be referenced by their initial letters.
 	"st" == "std"
 	"e" == "external"

 Example:
-	vendor add github.com/kardianos/osext
+	govendor add github.com/kardianos/osext
-	vendor update github.com/kardianos/...
+	govendor update github.com/kardianos/...
-	vendor add -status external
-	vendor update -status ext
-	vendor remove -status vendor
+	govendor add +external
+	govendor update +ven github.com/company/project/... bitbucket.org/user/pkg
+	govendor remove +vendor
+	govendor list +ext +std

+To opt use the standard vendor directory: set GO15VENDOREXPERIMENT=1

+When GO15VENDOREXPERIMENT=1 imports are copied to the vendor directory without rewriting their import paths.
 ```

-For example "vendor list external" will tell you if there are any packages which
+For example "govendor list +external" will tell you if there are any packages which
 live outside the project.
-The stats "duplicate" is also planned as well, in case
-someone references a package in GOPATH that is already vendored.
-A pre-commit
-hook "vendor list ext dup" and only allow commit if it returns empty.

 Before doing the commands add, update, or remove, all package dependencies are
 discovered.
 The commands will only act on discovered dependencies.
 Commands will
 never alter packages outside the project directory.

-When doing this analysis it also records the both the current location (relative
-to the GOPATH env) and also any noted original vendor path found in the
-"internal/vendor.json" file.
-Not only does it use the current projects vendor
-file, but it also searches each external dependency for a vendor file.
-This is why the go team wanted to establish a standard location, name, structure,
-and semantics for such a vendor file.

 The GO15VENDOREXPERIMENT=1 flag will be honored.
 If present the vendor file will
 be placed into the project root and vendor package will be placed into "vendor"